 Step 4: Steam the Tamales

-Place the tamales upright in a steamer basket.
+Stand the tamales upright in a steamer.
 Steam over simmering water for about 1 to 1.5 hours.
-Make sure to check regularly and add water as needed so that they do not dry out.
+Check water level often so it dont run dry.

 Tips for Success